Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Campaign Types

-This tool will allow you to place a special file provided by PhishProof onto your own USB drive.
-This USB drive can then be placed into a common space in your organization.
+This tool allows you to place a special file provided by PhishProof onto your own USB drive.
+The drive can then be placed in a common space in your organization.
+This allows your organization to assess whether employees are at risk of opening files or enabling macros on documents from found USB devices.

 Link Click